 Chair of Ophthalmology Discretionary Fund

-With this gift, you can help the Harvard Department of Ophthalmology create and support opportunities that align with the institution’s tripartite mission to provide premiere clinical care, perform transformational research, and offer world-class training for future leaders in ophthalmology.
+Help the chair of the Harvard Department of Ophthalmology create and support opportunities that align with the department’s tripartite mission to provide premier clinical care, perform transformational research, and offer world-class training for future leaders in ophthalmology.

-Help provide critical resources, training tools, and opportunities to our trainees.
-We take great pride in attracting the best and brightest residents and clinical fellows, and we strive to provide them with a world-class training experience that prepares them to become leaders in their fields.
+Help provide critical educational resources and opportunities to our trainees.
+We work to attract the best and brightest residents and clinical fellows, and we strive to provide them with world-class training that prepares them to become leaders in their fields.
 Your support can help fund travel awards to national conferences, named lectures, visiting lectures, and innovative training in the state-of-the-art Altschuler Ophthalmology Surgical Training Laboratory.

 Help us improve the diagnosis, treatment, and prevention of eye diseases and vision loss by supporting basic, translational, and clinical research—the building blocks for many breakthroughs in medicine.
 Your support, in areas like retina, optic neuropathies, cornea, and ocular genomics, brings us one step closer to helping people worldwide.
-Examples include:

 Establish your Legacy through a Named Chair or Fellowship

-Contact Julie Dutcher in the Development Office at (617) 573-3350 to explore the possibilities
+Please contact Julie Dutcher in the Development Office at (617) 573-3350 to explore the possibilities.